Tyler127/CSCI-1933---Algorithms-and-Data-Structures/src/README.txt

     - ArrayList.java

 How to Compile/Run:
-    - Compiled and Tested in VS Code
+    - Compiled and Tested in VS Code and IntelliJ

 Assumptions:
+    - Using Java 11

 Additional Features:

 Bugs and Defects:
+    - None known

 Outside Sources:
     - Insertion Sort from 1933 Canvas Page